FuturaSoft/PabanaApp/README.md

 This is a skeleton application using the Pabana Framework.
-This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework.
+This application is meant to be used as a starting place for those looking to get their feet wet with Pabana.

 ## Installation using Composer